 There's nothing that says your card has to be a certain size.
 And guess what?
 Regular 4x6 photos are super cheap!

-Most local shops let you print regular 4x6 photos for about 20 cents each.
-Our Costco is .19 cents!
+Most local shops let you print regular 4x6 photos for about 20 cents each!
 If you have time, you can get prints from the Shutterfly app for just the price of shipping.

 I recommend typing up a letter with how your family spent the year.
 Then you can print out as many copies as you need at home, and add the family photo to include in the envelope.
 We've received these from friends and love seeing their life update.